BradHutchings/Mmojo-Server-v2/docs/401-Update-Local-Mmojo-Server-Repo.md

-## 401. Update Local Mmojo Server Repo
+## 401. Update Environment
 ### About this Step
 Before building Mmojo Server, let's make sure our local copy of the Mmojo Server repo is up to date with the latest instructions and scripts.
+Let's also set whether you want a chat interface when you test.

 **Where:** Perform this step in both your x86_64 and your aarch64 (arm64) build environments.